JNSStudios/ToonTuber-Player/README.md

 When a tuber is loaded, all the images are imported and organized into Animation objects, which are then further organized into Canned Animation objects and Expression Sets.
 The exact structure of each type is described below, as well as how they are represented within the JSON file.
 You can use these JSON representations to build your own by copying and pasting it in, and by referencing the "referenceTuber.json" file

+# Program features
+ - Press "p" key (or other assigned key) to open the Settings screen
+    - "Load Tuber" button to load in new JSON data
+     - Change the key used to open the Settings screen
+     - Change background color
+     - A dropdown menu to change audio input device used for the program
+     - "Open ToonTuber Editor" (not working yet, as editor doesn't exist yet)
+ - Press hotkeys assigned by the Tuber JSON to play the related animation (even if the window is out of focus!)
+   (**NOTE:** While the Player window will continue to run when minimized, it can't be minimized in order for OBS to capture it.
+This is unfortunately an issue that I have no control over.)
+ - If the program crashes, an error report is saved in the same folder.
+A loud error sound will also play so the user will know that the program crashed even if they cannot see it.

 # A guide to making your own ToonTuber JSON
 **(since the editor program doesn't exist yet)**